Look-and-say sequence: Growth

 The sequence grows indefinitely.
-In fact, any variant defined by starting with a different integer seed number will (eventually) also grow indefinitely, except for the degenerate sequence: 22, 22, 22, 22, ...
+In fact, any variant defined by starting with a different integer seed number will (eventually) also grow indefinitely, except for the degenerate sequence: 22, 22, 22, 22, ... which remains the same size.

 Digits presence limitation

 No digits other than 1, 2, and 3 appear in the sequence, unless the seed number contains such a digit or a run of more than three of the same digit.

 Cosmological decay

 Conway's cosmological theorem asserts that every sequence eventually splits ("decays") into a sequence of "atomic elements", which are finite subsequences that never again interact with their neighbors.
-There are 92 elements containing the digits 1, 2, and 3 only, which John Conway named after the 92 naturally-occurring chemical elements up to uranium, calling the sequence audioactive.
+There are 92 elements containing the digits 1, 2, and 3 only, which John Conway named after the 92 naturally occurring chemical elements up to uranium, calling the sequence audioactive.
 There are also two "transuranic" elements (Np and Pu) for each digit other than 1, 2, and 3.
 Below is a table of all such elements: